bad64/OpenFightStick/Orc/README.md

   - 30% grid infill with anywhere between 3 and 5 top/bottom layers.
 I recommend slicing the plates face down so they take on your build plate's texture
 - Body: I recommend PLA; Removing the supports from the options and Neutrik holes from PETG is very hard without power tools or an IDEX system and a roll of PVB.
 I have *big* doubts about TPU
   - 20% triangular infill

+Print this:
+ - Top Left: 1x
+ - Top Right: 1x
+ - Body Left: 1x
+ - Body Right: 1x
+ - Front/Back joints: 1x
+ - Bottom plates: 2x (they're the same plate just rotated 180°)

+ Orientation should be good from the get-go.

+## Building

+- Assemble body (really if you ever did LEGO you should figure that one out fairly easily)
+- Add heat-set inserts to the existing holes
+- Screw on bottom plates
+- Affix arcade hardware to the top plates
+- Screw top plates onto the body